Installation

 Next step

-Now that the SDK is installed and initialized, you can proceed to the Configuration section to customize the SDK behavior for your application.
+Now that the SDK is installed, you can proceed to the Configuration section to customize the SDK behavior for your application.